SimBotBiz/Godot-Engine-for-AndroidX/README.md

     ```cmd
     cd godot-3.1.1-stable-adxmod
     ```
-    or unzip the file you donwloaded
+    or unzip the file you downloaded

 4. Configure the env and install needed packages,
     Godot use a python based build system (SCons), I like to use pipenv to isolate my python projects and dependencies, so I'll use that!